 updateConstraints in Mysteries of Auto Layout WWDC session, unless you discover that changing the constraints in place is too slow.
 Then you will batch constraints update in

 During this step, frames of each view are updated with the rectangles calculated in the Update phase.
-It happens bottom-up, i.e. the system traverses views from sub- to superviews and calls
+According to High Performance Auto Layout, the process happens top-down, i.e. the system traverses views from super- to subviews and calls

 layoutSubviews for each.